 Pilgrim Hearts is there to assist those on the Edge and those who, for whatever reason, are not able to benefit from all of life's opportunities.

 We are a Christian organisation devoted to helping marginalised people, and those with disabilities, from all walks of life and from all backgrounds, races, and religions to reach their full potential and to explore their gifting and worth through the use of the creative arts.

 We run a Drop-in Centre in Bracknell which is providing assistance and succour to many in the area.
-We also set up a Night Shelter in Bracknell two years agoThis will open again on 2 December.
-Complete packs of how to set up and run a night shelter are available free of charge to those who wish to start such a project.
+We also run a Night Shelter in Bracknell which opened 3 years ago.
+Packs of how to set up and run a night shelter are available free of charge to those who wish to start such a project.

 The Right Reverend Bishop Dominic Walker O.G.S., M.A., AKC., D.Litt, former Bishop of Monmouth.
 Post Graduate studies in psychology of religion and mental health issues.
 Author of The Solitary Life: Its History and Significance